1995 European Grand Prix: Race

 Papis, Diniz, Tarquini and Délétraz completed the field.
 Of the retirements, Roberto Moreno stopped his Forti with a driveshaft failure, while Montermini endured a fraught pitstop on lap 42.
 The Pacific team's fuel rig malfunctioned, and, in the confusion, refueller Paul Summerfield sustained a fractured left femur when he was hit by the car as it left its pit box.
 Montermini consequently ran out of fuel on lap 45.

+As of 2023, this was the last race where a V12-engined car finished on the podium.

 Race classification

 Post-race

 Journalist Alan Henry described the race as the best of the season to date, and even of recent memory, and suggested that Schumacher's performance could mark a watershed in which the German "crossed that indistinct dividing line separating the good from the great".
 Schumacher's win put him 27 points ahead of Hill in the Drivers' Championship, meaning he required only three more points from the remaining races of the season to win championship.
 Hill, meanwhile, would have to win all three Grands Prix, effectively meaning that the Championship was over.

 Hill commented that "I am not going to be World Champion this year, but I'll be back.
 But I don't think I disgraced myself.
 I put up a good fight, did everything I could to win, and it didn't come off" and pledged to do his best to win the remaining races.
 Hill later said that the car's steering had felt stiff since his collision with Alesi, making it difficult to drive, but accepted the blame for his retirement from the race.
 In the weeks after the race, heavy criticism was directed towards Hill, in which BBC pundit Murray Walker felt that he had not been "forceful" enough in his battle with Schumacher.
 In an interview before the Pacific race, Brundle said that he needed to get more aggressive and "establish himself" as the number one driver at Williams.